Slimmed Down Kelly Clarkson Busts A Move Ahead Of ‘The Voice’ Finale

 Rob Kardashian isn’t the only reality TV star losing weight.

 Kelly Clarkson, the winner of the inaugural season of American Idol, posted an Instagram photo of herself in her dressing room for the season finale of The Voice, looking quite trim.
-In it she wears a red, sequenced Ashish gown.
+In it, she wears a red, sequenced Ashish gown.

 Her fans posted mostly positive responses, from simply “Very pretty” to “Damn girl.”
-Of course there were a few naysayer when it comes to fad diets and unhealthy ways to lose weight.
+Of course, there were a few naysayers when it comes to fad diets and unhealthy ways to lose weight.

-Clarkson is 36 years old (rapidly approaching middle age) and the mother of two, so maintaining a trim figure can be a challenge.
+Clarkson is 36-years-old and the mother of two, so maintaining a trim figure can be a challenge.

 Clarkson recently spoke to Entertainment Tonight about her secret to maintaining her looks.
 She said, “I have to shout out my whole glam squad.
 I literally hired Harry Potter and SPANX, it’s all like a sausage.”